ddaumann/rails_exercises/level_02/blog/README.md

 4. Drive out some more behaviour for the index view: the titles should be links to the articles

-5. Drive out show action, create empty view template
+5. Drive out show action with RSpec, create empty view template

+6. Drive out view template for show

+#### second scenario and the first feature are complete

+#### Next: administer articles